anuloo/muzzTest/README.md

 I've used a sealed class to section the date and the message data Also added an extra class for MessageRegister to differeciate between sender and receiver.

+#### Bugs

+List is not scrollable until its overflow the app boundary Message not visible when keyboard up due to have not enough message to scroll to

 #### TODO
 For start a nice firebase db instead the local one so it becames a real chat app.
 On the same note using socket would be needed.